tc39/notes/es7/2015-09/sept-22.md

 BT: True that impl. shared array buffers in wasm is easier than normal JS?

-LH: Different, not easy
+LHN: Different, not easy
 ...Optimizing generics atomics, backend implementation

 BT: SAB in wasm have same security concerns?

-LH: Yes.
+LHN: Yes.

 BT: Need a sense, wasm is a ways out.

 BE: something will happen if we don't act

-LH: thought about having it only in asm.js, not sufficient. runtime and IO services need accesses to shared memory and atomics. some of it could be moved into asm.js, but not all of it. to do so asm.js would need access to DOM APIs.
+LHN: thought about having it only in asm.js, not sufficient. runtime and IO services need accesses to shared memory and atomics. some of it could be moved into asm.js, but not all of it. to do so asm.js would need access to DOM APIs.

 DH: Value?
 Same potential security concerns.
 Same access from JS.
 Also brought in requirement to standard another thing.
 If done in asm, then need to standardize all of asm.